Cbowman15/spellchecker/README.md

 ##### BENEFITS OF ARROW MODE
  - Faster workflow for spellchecking
  - Reduced mouse usage

+**Note: as the length of the file increases, the less responsive the program becomes during spell checks.**
+**However, the checks run successfully, despite length, given a wider time range.**

 ## CONFIGURATION
 Here is information to adjust the current program to meet your needs.